kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Not All Spans Arrive at the Backend

-Symptom: The backend is reachable and the connection is properly configured, but some spans are refused.
+**Symptom**: The backend is reachable and the connection is properly configured, but some spans are refused.
+In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **SomeDataDropped**.

-Cause: It can happen due to a variety of reasons.
-For example, a possible reason may be that the backend is limiting the ingestion rate.
+**Cause**: It can happen due to a variety of reasons - for example, the backend is limiting the ingestion rate.

-Remedy:
+**Remedy**:

 1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 Also, check your observability backend to investigate potential causes.
 2. If the backend is limiting the rate by refusing spans, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up).